-Birmingham Divorce Lawyers & Birmingham Divorce Attorneys
+Birmingham Divorce Lawyers & Attorneys

-Call us today!
-(205) 201-1789
+Call us today at (205) 201-1789

-If you and your spouse have reached an agreement concerning property division, child support, visitation, and all other issues arising from the marriage, then our Birmingham divorce lawyers may be able to get you a cheap and quick divorce.
-If you have not reached an agreement, then we can also help you file a contested divorce.
-Contested divorces are much more expensive and take much longer, but if no agreement can be reached it is the only way to get awarded what you need by the judge.
-Filing an uncontested divorce is the easiest and simplest way to get a cheap divorce in Jefferson County.
+If you have both reached an agreement already, then you can file an uncontested divorce in Jefferson County or Shelby County, Alabama.
+Filing an uncontested divorce in Birmingham is the easiest and simplest way to get a cheap divorce in Jefferson County.
 Our Birmingham divorce attorneys are currently offering discounted flat fees for uncontested divorces in Shelby County, Jefferson County, and throughout Central Alabama.

-$290 for uncontested divorces without minor children
+- $390 for simple uncontested divorces without minor children

-$390 for uncontested divorces with minor children
+- $490 for simple uncontested divorces with minor children

 When filing for divorce it is important that you retain a local Birmingham divorce lawyer to counsel you through the process.
 If you are interested in a contested divorce or a default divorce in Jefferson or Shelby County, then you can contact our office to discuss our fees and go over the process together over the phone.
 If you are considering a quick and cheap divorce in Birmingham, then you should consider an uncontested divorce.
 This process involves mostly paperwork as long as the two of you have agreed on every single marital issue.
 You would just need to fill out a questionnaire explaining what you’ve agreed to (along with additional information necessary to prepare all of the required forms and documents) and return it to us in order to get the process started.

 If an agreement cannot be reached and you wish to get divorced, then you will likely have to file a contested divorce.
-This is where one party files for divorce and serves the other party with the divorce paperwork.
+This is where one party’s divorce attorney files the divorce and serves the other party with the paperwork.
 The other spouse, once served, has a limited amount of time to respond and if they do not, then the filing party may be able to receive their divorce by default.
 If the other party does respond, then there will usually be hearings set and a contested divorce will begin.
 A contested divorce continues until both parties either reach an agreement as to all contested issues or have a trial and let the judge in their case decide these issues for them.

-We can help you get a contested divorce, but the fees are much higher.
-We will require a retainer up front of anywhere from $1500 to $4000 or more, depending on your circumstances.
-The divorce attorney then bills out of that retainer at an hourly rate until he or she has worked enough so that the retainer is empty.
-At that point you have to refill the retainer in order for the attorney to keep working on the case.
-Call us today and speak with our divorce attorney Jason Overton and he can give you a quick phone consultation and quote you a retainer fee for your particular case.
+Our Birmingham divorce attorneys can help you get a contested divorce, but the fees are much higher.
+We will require a retainer up front that can be very expensive, depending on your circumstances.
+The divorce attorney in Birmingham then bills out of that retainer at an hourly rate until he or she has worked enough so that the retainer is empty.
+At that point you have to refill the retainer in order for the divorce attorney to keep working on the case.
+Call us today and speak with our Birmingham divorce lawyer and they can give you a quick phone consultation and quote you a retainer fee for your particular case.

 For example, when filing a cheap divorce in Jefferson County there are certain documents that must have language included in them that are unique to that county.
 If you are filing a cheap divorce in Shelby County, then there are very specific requirements concerning when your divorce documents should be signed and filed.
 If these requirements are not met, and the proper motions and other pleadings are not filed in the proper way, then they are likely to dismiss your case and you will have to file it all over again.

 If you are using an online divorce document preparation program, then they will usually not have such county specific language in them and it can cause your divorce to be dismissed by the judge assigned to your case.
 Our Birmingham divorce lawyers are familiar with all of these local rules and will work to ensure that all documents are filed correctly and in compliance with the local rules.
 This is why an actual Birmingham uncontested divorce attorney is necessary and having a national online document preparation company prepare your divorce documents may not be the best decision.